 Council analysis of IRS definition for charitable purpose of donor advised funds.

 The Pension Protection Act of 2006 includes the first comprehensive regulation of donor advised funds.
 These requirements generally took effect at the beginning of the tax year following enactment of the Act, for charities that hold assets in such funds.
+However, a provision barring the payment from donor advised funds of grants, compensation and similar payments to donors, advisors, and persons related to them took effect immediately on August 17, 2006.
+Understanding the definition of what is a donor advised fund also is important to the implementation of the Act’s charitable IRA rollover provision because rollovers are not permitted into donor advised funds.

 Your giving program looks like a convenient vehicle for fulfilling personal charitable pledges.
 Here’s what you need to know about when to say “no.”